|

 SUMMARY

-In summary, there's absolutely no excuse for not exercising while on the road.
+In summary, there's no excuse for not exercising while on the road.
 All you need is some imagination and a little planning.
-Just remember to not pack your daily schedule so full that you have to cheat yourself on sleep to find the time to exercise.
+Just remember to not jam your daily schedule so full that you have to cheat yourself on sleep to find the time to exercise.

 FOR MORE INFORMATION